-In this post we will be talking about raffia and how you can use it to bend branches in to to your bonsai tree. ¿Do you know how to bend a bonsai branch?
+In this post, we will be talking about raffia and how you can use it to bend branches in o your bonsai tree.
+Do you know how to bend a bonsai branch?

-Reffia is basically a natural current fiber that comes from a palm tree.
+Raffia is essentially a natural current fiber that comes from a palm tree.

-We’re concerned about it is protecting the cambium layer on our branches so what we’re going to do is we’re going to use this to wrap it around the branches, so we can protect the layer when we do heavy branchs.
+What we’re concerned about is protecting the cambium layer on our branches.
+So, what we’re going to do is we’re going to use this to wrap it around the branches to protect the layer when we do heavy branches.

 We’re going to take out little strands like this one by one just like this and the goal of this is just to create a thicker strand that we can wrap around the branches.

-What we do is depending on the thickness of the branch and how heavy the bend is, how thick we’re going to make this grouping
+What we do is (depending on the thickness of the branch and how heavy the bend is) we’re going to make the grouping.

-I’m going add one by one take thin ones.
-I’m gonna get a little bigger, probably got about 15 strands.
-If you’ve got a thicker branch that you need to bend you’re gonna have to go a little bit thicker that way you can really protect the branch that you’re wrapping it around that you’replanning on bending.
+I’m going to add some thin ones one by one.
+It’s going to get a little bit bigger; to about 15 strands.
+If you’ve got a thicker branch that you need to bend, you’re going to have to go a little bit thicker.
+That way you can really protect the branch that you’re wrapping it around that you’re planning on bending.

-What we’re going to do is one to tie them together.
-Come on take one strand and wrap it around the end and we just go tighten up.
-We get tight double knot because we want to make sure that doesn’t slip away.
+What we’re going to do is to tie them together.
+Take one strand and wrap it around the end and we just tighten it up.
+We make a tight double knot because we want to make sure that doesn’t slip away.

-the raffia has soaked for a little bit, we can take them out and it shouldn’t tangle so now I’m just gonna lay them on the table
+The raffia has soaked for a little bit so we can take them out and it shouldn’t tangle.
+Now, I’m going to lay them on the table

-You don’t want them fully soaking when you’re working on it so let’s get just let this drain.
+You don’t want them fully soaking when you’re working on it so let’s let this drain.

 I’m going to apply some raffia to a branch just to illustrate I use it and how to bend a little thicker branch that maybe you wouldn’t want to do with just wire and you want to protect it so you want a little bit of insurance.

-With raffia you can bend a branch without worrying that you’re going to kill the branch.
-I’m gonna apply it to this one just for illustration purposes so you guys can see how to use the raffia once you prep the raffia how you can use it on your branch
+With raffia, you can bend a branch without worrying that you’re going to kill the branch.
+I’m going to apply it to this one just for illustration purposes so you guys can see how to use the raffia once you prep the raffia how you can use it on your branch

-Make sure that you have a very very tight wrap around the area you want bend so start the raffia on that side and you just go around the branch.
+Make sure that you have a very tight wrap around the area you want to bend.
+So start the raffia on that side just go around the branch.

 Take the whole strand and go around the branch what you’ll actually do is you will end up wrapping so if you pull the whole strand you’ll be wrapping it over the raffia the end of the round so that way it keeps a thing and then you just kind of wrap it so once it’s locked in place.

-You can see that I’m wrapping this branch this one righ there that one right there and I’m basically creating a flat flattening out the raffia and just going around it slow and I’m only concerned about that one branch so now this is actually a thinner branch you can use this technique on very thick branches
+I’m basically creating a flat flattening out the raffia and just going around it slowly and I’m only concerned about that one branch.
+Now, this is actually a thinner branch you can use this technique on very thick branches.

-but at this point you can see that you know if I since I put the raffia for bonsai out there I can bend this parish and put any spot I want I’vegot a giant seven wire on here you can see that that’s pretty thick so you want to make sure that you use when you use them somewhere that you have a very verygood manner that means that will not move will not budge at all applying this sometimes you gotta break out some other tools here so that you can get this anchor down really jin pliers are avery good way of doing it
+I’ve got a giant seven-wire that’s pretty thick so you want to make sure that you use when you use them somewhere that you have a very verygood manner that means that will not move will not budge at all applying this sometimes you gotta break out some other tools here so that you can get this anchor down really jin pliers are avery good way of doing it